-The Phelps Community Memorial Library is not responsible for any liability, damages or expense resulting from unintended use of the device.
+The Phelps Library is not responsible for any liability, damages or expense resulting from unintended use of the device.

 l,

 (print full name)

-Inderstand that checking out an E-Reader from the Phelps Community Memorial Library that I m responsible for the replacement cost of the device and accessories if lost or damaged while hecked out to me as described in the User Agreement.
+replacement described in that checking out an E-Reader from the Phelps Library that I am responsible for the cost of the device and accessories if lost or damaged while checked out to me as the User Agreement.
 Overdue charges are \$5.00 per day.
-I cknowledge that I have read and accept the E-Reader User Agreement.
+I acknowledge that I have cept the E-Reader User Agreement.

-ibrary User Signature

-Date
+Library Use Date r Signature

-oard approval: 12/2011 7/2012 4/2015 12/2015
+Board approval: 12/2011, 7/2012, 4/2015, 12/2015

-Phelps Community Memorial Library MEETING ROOM POLICY
+Phelps Library MEETING ROOM POLICY

-As an expression of its mission to connect people with information, ideas and experiences to provide enjoyment, enrich lives and strengthen our community, the Phelps Community Memorial Library provides community meeting spaces.
+As an expression of its mission to connect people with information, ideas and experiences to provide enjoyment, enrich lives and strengthen our community, the Phelps Library provides community meeting spaces.
 While spaces are designed primarily for Library programs and use, meeting spaces may be reserved by customers for programs and meetings.
 These spaces may be used by members of the community for the presentation and exchange of information and opinions of all kinds.
 The Library makes these spaces available on equal terms to all persons and not-for-profit groups, regardless of opinion or affiliation.
 By making a meeting space available, the Library does not sponsor or endorse the views of any group using the space.
 The Library may not be identified as a co-sponsor of a meeting without prior approval.
 The Library is not responsible for personal items or equipment.